mkideal/cli/README.md

 // fmt.Printf("Usage of `%s'`: \n%s", os.Args[0], flagSet.Usage)
 ```

-If you only want show help, you can directly call function `cli.Usage`:
+If you only want to show help, you can directly call function `cli.Usage`:
 ```go
 usage := cli.Usage(new(Args))
 fmt.Printf("Usage of `%s'`: \n%s", os.Args[0], usage)